Denniscmd64/roles/mariadb/README.md

 This role is for deploying and maintaining a mariadb service and associated databases users and permissions.
 For the time being it's only for local db connections.

+Role ERRORS when a root password is already set and is not equal to the 'mariadb_root_password' variable.(as it should)

 ## Testen on following OS

 - Centos 7
+- Ubuntu 16.04
 - Ubuntu 18.04
+- Ubuntu 20.04

 ## Database example usages